Sorry, you need to enable JavaScript to visit this website.

 Assessment

 Students must submit a dissertation of 15,000 words.
-The topic will be proposed by the candidate and approved by the Degree Committee.
+The topic will be proposed by the candidate.
+The supervisor and proposed topic are approved by the Degree Committee.
 The dissertation contributes 50 per cent to the final mark.

 Essays